How Partnership Income Is Taxed

 You may be wondering how you will survive financially, after paying income taxes, Social Security taxes, and Medicare taxes on your share of business income, even if you don’t withdraw it from your business.
 Luckily, you don’t have to pay taxes on most of the money your business spends to make a buck.

 You and your partners can deduct your legitimate business expenses from your business income, which will greatly lower the profits you have to report to the IRS.
-Deductible expenses include start-up costs, operating expenses, travel costs, and product and advertising outlays, as well as a portion of the money you spend on business-related meals and entertainment.
+Deductible expenses include start-up costs, operating expenses, travel costs, and product and advertising outlay, as well as a portion of the money you spend on business-related meals and entertainment.

 Incorporating Your Business May Cut Your Tax Bill